 House Mouse Control

-The main reason to control a house mouse infestation, especially where food is handled, is because they pose a serious health and safety risk: Mice can transmit and contaminate foods with various pathogens such as salmonella sp. and Typhus.
+The main reason to control infestations of mice, is because they pose a serious health and safety risk.
+This is especially relevant were food is handled as they can transmit and contaminate foods with various pathogens such as salmonella sp. and Typhus.

 House Mouse Biology, Control of Mice & improvement of hygiene